The dynamical origin of the graviton mass in the non-linear theory of massive gravity: The Nambu-Goldstone theorem: The model

-Here as an example for the Goldstone theorem and the subsequent Higgs mechanism, I consider the the linear sigma model.
+Here as an example for the standard Nambu-Goldstone theorem and the subsequent Higgs mechanism, we consider the the linear $\sigma$-model.
 Consider this model for N scalar field $\phi(x)^i$.
-The Lagrangian is given by:
+The Lagrangian is given by

-which is invariant under the following transformation:
+which is invariant under the following transformation

 This transformation is just a representation of the $O(N)$ group, namely, the group of orthogonal matrices in $N$ dimensions.
-The potential of the Lagrangian (\ref{eq:Thelag}) is given by:
+The potential of the Lagrangian (\ref{eq:Thelag}) is given by

-This potential has a minimum when:
+This potential has a minimum when

 From this previous condition, we can determine the magnitude of $\phi^i_0$, but not its direction.
 Then the direction is in principle arbitrary.
-We can select some arbitrary direction, for example we can select $\phi^i_0$ as:
+We can select some arbitrary direction, for example we can select $\phi^i_0$ as

 with $v=\mu/\sqrt{\lambda}$.
-If we re-define the vacuum in agreement with the shift:
+If we re-define the vacuum in agreement with the shift

 with $k=1,...,N-1$.
-The Lagrangian in terms of the fields $\pi^k(x)$ ans $\sigma(x)$ becomes:
+The Lagrangian in terms of the fields $\pi^k(x)$ ans $\sigma(x)$ becomes

 This Lagrangian clearly contains $N-1$ massless $\pi^k$-fields and one massive field $\sigma$.
-Then there are $N-1$ broken generators and they correspond to the Nambu-Goldstone bosons.
+Then there are $N-1$ broken generators and they correspond to the Nambu-Goldstone bosons which move along the degenerate vacuum illustrated in the figure (\ref{fig:momoko}).